MengFengWu/GameEngine_test/README.md

 ## About this code

-This code is modified a ESP32
+This code is modified from an ESP32 sample-code.
+The game engine is in `./engine_test/components/engine` with README file provided.